 Death by PowerPoint

-We’ll look at the sorts of experiences we’ve had as members of the audience or as inflictors.
+We’ll look at the experiences we’ve had as presenters and listeners.

-Here we will ask delegates to put their hands up to the traps we all fall into.
+We will also ask delegates to put their hands up to the traps we all fall into.

 Why do you want it?